What to Do in Singapore: Our Highlights + Sightseeing Map

 It hosts temporary art and science-themed exhibitions as well as a permanent exhibition, Future World.

-We visited the permanent exhibition and to be honest we expected a bit more for 19 SGD per person.
-It’s interesting enough, but not something you have to do.
+We visited the permanent exhibition and to be honest we expected a bit more for 13 euros per person.
 Then again, it’s great if you have kids because it has lots of hands-on exhibits.

 Esplanade: Theatres on the Bay